vanesascode/fils/README.md

 In process:

-- Adding saved posts
-- Adding replies list
 - Making posts editable
 - Adding likes

-(Inspired on Meta's Thread & X's Twitter )
+- Adding sharing links
+- Adding About page (and other links when logging in)

 ### 🔹 Installation & Libraries used: